Treefall gap: Measurement

 This method provides a more accurate measurement as it takes into account differences in structure of the gap descending from the canopy to the forest floor.
 One of the most recent strategies, pioneered by K. and S.I.
 Yamamoto, "utilized two photographs of the canopy gap, taken at different heights, and a series of geometric calculations to calculate the gap area."
 By doing this, the scientists were able to obtain a more accurate measurement as they are now accounting for differences in structure around the periphery of the gap.

 Gap regeneration

-Recovery time can be rapid (5–7 meters per year) or much slower depending upon the vegetation present in the gap.
+Recovery time can be rapid (5–7meters per year) or much slower depending upon the vegetation present in the gap.
 Sometimes, vegetation can impede growth, as with lianas in tropical forests.
 Gap-phase regeneration is not completed until the intact canopy's height is met by new growth.